About the Program

 - develop and maintain relationships

 with family members and friends.

 - Gymnasium and work-out room

 - Nurse onsite

-- Recreational activities include swimming, bowling, music and art, cooking, and more
+- Recreational activities include bowling, music, art, cooking, and more

 - Safe, suburban location

 - Transportation to and from the Center available (in select locations)

 Making use of our fully-equipped Life Skills apartment, each participant’s schedule includes activities of daily living (ADLs) as appropriate, from folding clothes to setting the table, emptying the dishwasher, or preparing and serving meals alongside others.